sweetnightkitty/odin-battleship/README.md

 git fetch --all
 ```

-Then checkout to the rework-UI branch with
+Then checkout to the redo-screen branch with

 ```
-git checkout rework-UI
+git checkout redo-screen
 ```